 I hope you find this useful.
-All the apps listed here are tools I use frequently, in most cases daily.
+All the apps listed here are tools I use frequently, in many cases daily.
 While many will not, some of the links below will provide me a small kickback as an affiliate if you sign up.
 If you do end up using something on my recommendation, let me know!

 If you're logging in to various platforms 10, 20, 50, 100 times per day - that time really adds up and a password manager like 1Password can help speed things up.
 It's also just the best value subscription I have - i'll never regret keeping my online identity safe and secure and I'm sure you wouldn't either.
 It's even better for teams.